-In this double-blind, placebo-controlled trial, 15 volunteers received acetylcysteine or placebo during a 3-day hospitalization.
+In this trial, 15 volunteers received acetylcysteine or placebo during a 3-day hospitalization.
 Participants were crossed over to receive the opposite condition on a second, identical 3-day stay occurring 4 days later.
 During each hospital stay, participants completed a cue-reactivity procedure that involved collecting psychophysical and subjective data in response to slides depicting cocaine and cocaine use.
 While taking N-acetylcysteine, participants reported less desire to use and less interest in response to cocaine slides and watched cocaine slides for less time.

 An open-label trial of N-acetylcysteine for the

 Prog Neuropsychopharmacol Biol Psychiatry.
 2007.
 Mardikian PN, LaRowe SD, Hedden S, Kalivas PW.
 Center for Drug and Alcohol Programs, Department of Psychiatry and Behavioral Sciences, Medical University of South Carolina, 67 President Street, Charleston, SC, USA.